-I first climbed the 5.6 Regular Route aka Three Cracks route on 1,200 Ft. high Slick Rock in Oct. of 1972.
-I ended up climbing it at least 5 other times, and also helped to pioneer three other harder routes on Slick Rock.
+I first climbed the Class 5.6 Three Cracks Route on 1,200-foot high Slick Rock in October 1972.
+I ended up climbing it at least 5 other times and also helped to pioneer 3 other harder routes on Slick Rock.
 I had last climbed the route in 1985 with a girlfriend.
-Mark Mason has also climbed it numerous times and we both thought of it as the type of route you would climb with a novice climber.
-It seemed just right for us to finally climb again, since Mark had also not climbed it since the early 1980’s.
+Mark Mason has also climbed it numerous times and we both thought of it as the type of route that you would climb with a novice climber.
+It seemed right for us to finally climb again since Mark had also not climbed it since the early 1980s.

-Pitch 1 Left facing corner/open book, well protected 5.5-5.6 to a large ledge that I recall had a decent crack for a belay.
-A belay crack was not found & I wandered across un-protectable 5.0-5.5 slab for 100 ft. or so, to a two-bolt belay.
-(I think our earlier routes went up “run-out” steeper slabs to some cracks & tree belays.)
+Pitch 1.
+Left-facing corner/open book, well protected 5.5-5.6 to a large ledge that I recall had a decent crack for a belay.
+A belay crack was not found and I wandered across an un-protectable 5.0-5.5 slab for 100 feet or so to a 2-bolt belay.
+I think our earlier routes went up “run-out” steeper slabs to some cracks and tree belays.

-Pitch 2: Easy climbing up & right over many big semi-loose, but currently stable, blocks to a tree-belay.
-(I missed a two-bolt belay 20 feet lower.)
+Pitch 2.
+Easy climbing up and right over many big semi-loose, but currently stable, blocks to a tree belay.
+I missed a 2-bolt belay 20 feet lower.

-Pitch 4: Slightly more difficult climbing up towards first crack.
+Pitch 4.
+Slightly more difficult climbing up towards the first crack.

-Pitch 5: Up first crack, which was fun climbing with good protection.
+Pitch 5.
+Up the first crack which was fun climbing with good protection.

-Pitch 6: From high in the first crack, I scuttled across to the second crack and stepped in (I nearly jumped).
+Pitch 6.
+From high in the first crack, I scuttled across to the second crack and stepped in (I nearly jumped).
 The second crack is mostly a 12-18” wide groove with occasional spots for protection.
-Techniques used were mostly chimney & off-width variations.
-5.7 Crux, where the crack ends for about 10′ & I belayed a little ways above that.
-Although I had a great crack for belay anchors, the only pro I had left that fit, was a blue Camalot, that I backed up with a wedged carabiner, for that all important “two pieces of protection, psychological” belay.
+Techniques used were mostly chimney and off-width variations.
+5.7 crux where the crack ends for about 10 feet and I belayed a little ways above that.
+Although I had a great crack for belay anchors, the only pro that I had left that fit was a blue Camalot that I backed up with a wedged carabiner for that all important “2 pieces of protection, psychological belay”.

 Pitch 8.
-Meanwhile two pleasant Washington State U. students had just passed us on the closely adjacent 5.8+ Memorial Route, which is a well-bolted Sport Route.
-It was so logical & easy to step across to a bolt on it & then to follow that route up some 5.8 climbing to a 2-bolt belay.
+Meanwhile, 2 pleasant Washington State University students had just passed us on the closely adjacent 5.8+ Memorial Route which is a well-bolted Sport Route.
+It was so logical and easy to step across to a bolt on it and then to follow that route up some 5.8 climbing to a 2-bolt belay.

-Pitch 9 followed the bolt route for two more bolts, then I could not see more bolts, or any nearby cracks to the left, in a hundred foot high blank slab, that ended in a vertical headwall.
+Pitch 9.
+Followed the bolt route for 2 more bolts then I could not see more bolts or any nearby cracks to the left in a 100-foot high blank slab that ended in a vertical headwall.
 The other climbers had not found any bolts in that section either.
-I told Mark I was going back left to the original route, but he talked me into following the line of no bolts.
+I told Mark that I was going back left to the original route but he talked me into following the line of no bolts.
 I traversed right on run-out 5.4-5.6 that had unfortunate occasional sandy spots.
-I became very aware that If I slipped badly on the impossible to see sand, I was going to take a 100′ fall.
-I eventually reached a large un-protectable crack that provided all-important handholds and diagonaled back left to a large crack that led upward, that I could protect.
+I became very aware that if I slipped badly on the impossible-to-see sand, I was going to take a 100-foot fall.
+I eventually reached a large un-protectable crack that provided all-important handholds and diagonaled back left to a large crack that led upward that I could protect.
 Then I traversed left under a steeper area and reached the top.

-“From the Lunch Shelf, I head up a thin seam about 30′.
-Little or no pro.
+“From the Lunch Shelf, head up a thin seam about 30 feet with little or no pro.
 There you will find a series of undercling flakes leading up and slightly left.
 The flakes offer good protection underneath.
 It’s about a pitch and a half to the top.”